houseabsolute/List-SomeUtils/README.md

 fairly big in order for `minmax` to win over a naive implementation.
 This limitation does not apply to the XS version.

-# ENVIRONMENT

-When `LIST_MOREUTILS_PP` is set, the module will always use the pure-Perl implementation and not the XS one.
-This environment variable is really just there for the test-suite to force testing the Perl implementation, and possibly for reporting of bugs.
-I don't see any reason to use it in a production environment.

 # MAINTENANCE

 The maintenance goal is to preserve the documented semantics of the API;
 bug fixes that bring actual behavior in line with semantics are allowed.
 New API functions may be added over time.
 If a backwards incompatible change is unavoidable, we will attempt to provide support for the legacy API using the same export tag mechanism currently in place.